 As an experienced SBA 7(a) lender, we were an active participant in the PPP.
 Through these efforts, we provided PPP loans to 700 businesses, totaling approximately \$126.6 million, as of December 31, 2020.
-No PPP loans were originated by the Company during the nine months ended September 30, 2021.
+No PPP loans were originated by the Company during the three months ended March 31, 2021.
 In addition to a 1.0% interest rate paid by the borrower, the PPP loans also resulted in fees paid by the SBA to the Bank for processing PPP loans, which fees are accreted into interest income over the life of the applicable loans.
 If a PPP loan is forgiven or paid off before maturity, the remaining unearned fee is recognized into income at that time.
 For the year ended December 31, 2020, the Company recognized approximately \$0.4 million in PPP-related SBA accelerated deferred loan fees through interest income as a result of PPP loan forgiveness.
-For the nine months ended September 30, 2021, the Company recognized approximately \$1.8 million in PPP-related SBA accreted deferred loan fees through interest income, \$1.4 million of which were accelerated as a result of PPP loan forgiveness.
-The majority of the approximately \$0.1 million remaining in deferred fees as of September 30, 2021 are expected to be recognized as the PPP loans are forgiven, which we expect to occur over the next several quarters.
+For the three months ended March 31, 2021, the Company recognized approximately \$0.9 million in PPP-related SBA accreted deferred loan fees through interest income, \$0.6 million of which were accelerated as a result of PPP loan forgiveness.
+The majority of the approximately \$1.0 million remaining in deferred fees as of March 31, 2021 are expected to be recognized as the PPP loans are forgiven, which we expect to occur over the next several quarters.

-• Strategic Programs: Over the past five years, we have established Strategic Programs with various third-party consumer and commercial platforms that use technology to streamline the Bank's origination of consumer and small commercial loans.
-We currently have 11 Strategic Program relationships.
-We are highly selective in establishing relationships with platforms for our Strategic Programs.
-We also place a high priority on regulatory compliance and have implemented comprehensive compliance management systems with an emphasis on oversight of platforms in our Strategic Program.
-Finally, we seek to establish relationships with Strategic Program platforms whose philosophy aligns with our goal of helping our customers move forward, and who augment our product offerings and enable us to realize operating efficiencies.
-We typically retain Strategic Program loans for a number of business days after we originate the loans, following which we may sell the loan receivables or whole loans to the Strategic Program platform to establish a reserve deposit account with the Bank, intended to protect the Bank in the event a purchaser of loan receivables originated through our Strategic Programs cannot meet its contractual obligation to purchase.
+Strategic Programs: Over the past five years, we have established Strategic Programs with various third-party consumer and commercial loan origination platforms that use technology to streamline the origination of consumer and small commercial loans.
+We currently have nine Strategic Program relationships.
+We are highly selective in establishing relationships with loan origination platforms for our Strategic Programs.
+We also place a high priority on regulatory compliance and have implemented comprehensive compliance management systems with an emphasis on oversight of loan origination platforms in our Strategic Program.
+Finally, we seek to establish relationships with Strategic Program loan origination platforms whose philosophy aligns with our goal of helping our customers move forward, and who augment our product offerings and enable us to realize operating efficiencies.
+We typically retain Strategic Program loans for a number of business days after origination, following which we sell the loan receivables or whole loans to the Strategic Program loan origination platform or other investors.
+The terms of our Strategic Programs generally require each Strategic Program loan origination platform to establish a reserve deposit account with the Bank, intended to protect the Bank in the event a purchaser of loan receivables originated through our Strategic Programs cannot meet its contractual obligation to purchase.